Events & Speaking | May 13th, 2016

 Finally, everyone who works at your company must be on board with the company’s mission.
 They have to believe in the core values, understand how the company is different from competitors, and carry out that differentiation in their personal interactions with clients.

 Danny says they have worked hard to build the right team at Contango IT.
-They recite the core values every Friday and participate in team building activities to develop comradery.
+They recite the core values every Friday and participate in team-building activities to develop comradery.
 “We’re a team here.
 We work together and support each other, and we all are on the same page of doing the right thing by the clients and building a better business.”

 If you can successfully differentiate your business, you will build your reputation over time.
 You will stand out in the industry as a company that is doing things differently and offering a better customer experience.
 As Danny has found, differentiating the business has led to a strong client base that is engaging in word-of-mouth marketing.
-Over time, Contango IT has been able to expand their services and nurture long-term clients.
+Over time, Contango IT has been able to expand its services and nurture long-term clients.